AhmadXGaballah/Clarivo/README.md

 ### 2. YouTube Summarization
 Provide a YouTube link, transcribe the audio automatically, then generate a readable summary from the transcript.

+### 3. Model Modes

+Clarivo is designed to support different summarization scenarios:

+- **Recommended Mode** for the best general-purpose summary quality
+- **Long Video Mode** for lengthy educational transcripts

 ### 3. Adjustable Summary Depth
 Choose how much detail you want in the output: